-- The bill has passed the House twice and come near to Senate approval in prior sessions of Congress.
+- The bill has passed the House twice and come near to Senate approval by unanimous consent (UC) in prior sessions of Congress.

 - In the 113th Congress, the bill was re-introduced in the Senate by Sens.
 John Hoeven (R-ND) and Patrick Leahy (D-VT) as S. 1458.
 In the House, Reps.
 Peter King (R-NY) and Zoe Lofgren (D-CA) circulated the bill for cosponsors.

 - Re-introduction in the 114th (current) Congress is anticipated soon.

 - Increasing the number of Senate and House Members cosponsorsing the bill will speed its passage.

 - Securing cosponsorship commitments from Members sitting on these committees would be especially helpful: House Administration Committee, and Senate Rules and Administration Committee (the primary committees of jurisdiction); House Rules Committee; House Judiciary Committee and Senate Judiciary Committee; and the House Appropriations Legislative Branch Subcommittee and the Senate Appropriations Legislative Branch Subcommittee.
 Please write to individual Member offices.

 - Support from the Republican and Democratic leadership in both chambers would be very valuable.